wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 #### Type inference

-Everything in Haskell has a type, so the compiler can reason quite a lot about your program before compiling it, Unlike Java or Python, Haskell has type inference.
+Everything in Haskell has a type, so the compiler can reason quite a lot about your program before compiling it, Unlike Java or C, Haskell has type inference.
 If we write a number, we don't have to tell Haskell it's a number.
 It can infer that on its own, so we don't have to explicitly write out the types of our functions and expressions to get things done.

 ```haskell
 GHCi> :t 'a'